Geostartico/Trusted-list-browser/README.md

     ```
 ### Installation

-1. Open terminal and move to Trusted-list-browser/src/trusted_list/ folder
+1. Open terminal and move to Trusted-list-browser folder
 2. run command
     ```
     yarn install
     ```
 ## Usage
-1. Move to Trusted-list-browser/src/trusted_list/ folder, then start program using `yarn start` command.
+1. Move to Trusted-list-browser folder, then start program using `yarn start` command.
    Now application should start automatically on your default browser.
    If not, open your browser manually then type in the address bar `localhost`
    And you should be connected to the server.

 2. From GUI you can select and deselect items from the checkbox list that appears and application will show you a server trusted list based on your previous filter selection

+### how to build

+if you want to build run from the Trusted-list-browser directory:
+    ```
+    yarn build
+    yarn add serve
+    yarn serve build
+    ```
 ## Visuals

 ![Screenshot](Screenshots/screenWebsite.png)